 Small yet powerful, seeds offer a filling combo of protein, fiber, and healthy fats.
 Stock up on these tasty varieties, store them to maximize freshness, and enjoy often!
-These super seeds for weight loss are nourishing and delicious.
+These super seeds are nourishing and delicious.

 Also known as pepitas, these in-season, chewy green seeds have a lightly sweet, nutty taste.
-Per Tablespoon, they offer about 14 percent of your daily phosphorus need—this mineral works with calcium to build strong bones and teeth.
-You also get 5 percent of your daily protein need and 4 percent of your daily iron.
-Buy roasted pumpkin seeds or lightly salted ones.
+Per Tablespoon, they offer about 14% of your daily phosphorus need—this mineral works with calcium to build strong bones and teeth.

 Pumpkin seeds are especially good in a mole sauce or as a topping for a Greek yogurt parfait, smoothie bowl, or soup.
 You can also make pumpkin soup with the seeds.